 Understanding available treatment options for overcoming physical dependency and beginning an emotional recovery allows you to make a wise and healthy decision for yourself, your loved ones, and, most importantly, your future.
-Start with a clear understanding of what medically-assisted detox is and your treatment options.
+Start with a clear understanding of medically-assisted detox and your treatment options.

 Is Suboxone and Methadone Part of a Medically-Assisted Detox?

-A large number of drug treatment programs currently use Suboxone to treat opioid addiction.
+Many drug treatment programs currently use Suboxone to treat opioid addiction.
 Suboxone detox is part of the medication-assisted treatment, also known as MAT.

-Before choosing a Suboxone detox path, it is essential to understand that this medication is an opioid itself, categorized as a Schedule III controlled narcotic.
+Before choosing a Suboxone detox path, it is essential to understand that this medication is an opioid, categorized as a Schedule III controlled narcotic.
 This medication is potentially addictive, especially for those with a prior history of drug or alcohol abuse.
 Because of these risks, Suboxone use should not continue for life.
 Instead, prescriptions should be given for short-term use only- preferably less than two weeks.
 Although Suboxone is much safer than heroin or fentanyl, when taken without proper management or supervision by a physician, the misuse of Suboxone can lead to dangerous and potentially life-threatening health complications, including:

 - Nausea and vomiting

 - Intense depression

 - Slowed heart rate